BEST "Rules" for Mother of the Groom

 HAPPY 2024!

-What will this year bring for you?
 Whatever this year brings, spiritual exercise of being in God's Word will make it better.

 Fifteen Hundred Miles of Valuable Time